Otto Rösch: Early life

-He was born in Vienna, Austria on 24 March 1917.
+Rösch was born in Vienna, Austria on 24 March 1917.
 He studied (law and philosophy) at the University of Vienna and the University of Graz.

 Career

-He was a member of the Nsdap and in 1947 he was put on trial as a neo-nazi but he was acquitted.
-He had been arrested on charges of Nazi activities.
+Rösch was a member of the Nazi Party and on 8 December 1947, he was arrested and put on trial as a neo-Nazi.
+He was acquitted in 1949.

-He rose to become the Secretary of State in Austria.
-During the Cold War he called for reducing defense spending.
-He also said the west was threatening the neutrality of Austria more than the East saying, "...the military threat from the West is larger."
-He had also been a Minister of the Interior in a previous government.
+Rösch rose to become the Secretary of State in Austria.
+During the Cold War, he called for reducing defense spending.
+He also said the West was threatening the neutrality of Austria more than the East saying, "...the military threat from the West is larger."
+Rösch also served a Minister of the Interior in a previous government.